 Atlanta is easily one of the most interesting cities of the American South, at least for guys.
 The downtown area is home to more than 500,000 residents, and the larger Atlanta metro area boasts a diverse population of more than five million; this demographic pretty much guarantees that people will always find cool things to do and discover.

-Whether your are visiting from somewhere else in the south or flying in from across the country, Atlanta's sports teams offer a great opportunity for excitement.
+Whether you are visiting from somewhere else in the south or flying in from across the country, Atlanta's sports teams offer a great opportunity for excitement.
 Instead of going to another game at home, why not catch them playing the Braves, Trashers, Atlanta United FC, or the Falcons.
-The Atlanta Falcons will have the newest NFL stadium when the Mercedez-Benz Stadium opens for the 2017/2018 Falcons season.
-Of course, if you can't wait for the stadium to open, you can always play it in the new Madden 17 ahead of time :)

 The Sweet Auburn Historic District